jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Jdcloud-codedeploy.md

 ## Jdcloud-codedeploy File

-When “Create Deployment”, if the “Deployment Operating Command” selects the “Use jdcloud-codedeploy.yml in Code Root Directory”, then CodeDeploy will execute all contents of jdcloud-codedeploy.yml.
+When "Create Deployment", if the "Deployment Operating Command" selects the "Use jdcloud-codedeploy.yml in Code Root Directory", then CodeDeploy will execute all contents of jdcloud-codedeploy.yml.
 Note here that the directory where the jdcloud-codedeploy.yml file locates must be the code root directory and the file name is jdcloud-codedeploy.yml (uppercase and lowercase sensitive).

 **Template**